Help us improve in just 2 minutes—share your thoughts in our reader survey.

 Note: The polls above may not reflect all polls that have been conducted in this race.
 Those displayed are a random sampling chosen by Ballotpedia staff.
 If you would like to nominate another poll for inclusion in the table, send an email to editor@ballotpedia.org. |

-Q: If the 2012 election for Vermont's attorney general were held today and the candidates were T.J.
+Q: If the 2012 election for Vermont's attorney general was held today and the candidates were T.J.
 Donovan, the Democrat, and Vince Illuzzi, the Republican, would you vote for T.J.
 Donovan or Vince Illuzzi?

 |

-Q: If the 2012 election for Vermont's attorney general were held today and the candidates were Bill Sorrell, the Democrat, and Vince Illuzzi, the Republican, would you vote for Bill Sorrell or Vince Illuzzi?
+Q: If the 2012 election for Vermont's attorney general was held today and the candidates were Bill Sorrell, the Democrat, and Vince Illuzzi, the Republican, would you vote for Bill Sorrell or Vince Illuzzi?

 |